Collectivity of $J/\psi$ Mesons in Heavy-Ion Collisions

-In Fig.~\ref{fig_RAA_v2_different-components} left we display the $R_{\rm AA}$ of regenerated prompt $J/\psi$'s in 20-40\% Pb-Pb(5\,TeV) collisions.
-Compared to earlier thermal blastwave approximations~\cite{Zhou:2014kka,Du:2015wha}, the RRM spectra with transported charm-quark distributions are appreciably larger for $p_T \gsim3$\,GeV.
-The inclusion of SMCs is also quite noticeable, enhancing the result without SMCs for $p_T\gsim3$\,GeV, \eg, by a factor of $\sim$2 at $p_T\simeq6$\,GeV, where the recombination contribution is still rather significant relative to the primordial one.
-The resulting $v_2$ for the RRM component, shown in Fig.~\ref{fig_RAA_v2_different-components} right, is much larger than for the primordial one, reaching up to $\sim$20\%; also here the SMCs lead to a moderate increase, by ca.~10-20\% for $p_T>4$\,GeV.
-However, for the inclusive $v_2$, the extended reach of the regeneration yield due to the SMCs is more relevant, causing an increase by up to 30\% for $p_T\simeq$\,5-7\,GeV.
+Compared to earlier thermal-blastwave approximations~\cite{Zhou:2014kka,Du:2015wha,Andronic:2015wma}, the RRM $J/\psi$ spectra in 20-40\% 5.02\,TeV Pb-Pb collisions with transported $c$-quark distributions are appreciably larger for $p_T \gsim3$\,GeV.
+The inclusion of SMCs is also quite noticeable, enhancing the result without SMCs for $p_T \simeq$6\,GeV, where the recombination yield is still significant, see Fig.~\ref{fig_RAA_v2_different-components} left, especially since its $v_2$ is much larger than the primordial one, reaching up to $\sim$20\%, cf.~Fig.~\ref{fig_RAA_v2_different-components} right.
+Also here the SMCs lead to an increase, by ca.~10-20\% for $p_T \simeq$5-7\,GeV.

-{\it Non-Prompt $J/\psi$}.-- The final component to be accounted for inclusive $J/\psi$ measurements as performed by ALICE is the ``non-prompt" contribution from weak-interaction decays of $b$-hadrons.
-We also utilize transported $b$-quark spectra with subsequent resonance recombination into $B$-mesons as computed in our transport model~\cite{He:2014cla} (for simplicity, we do not resolve $\Lambda_b$ baryons, although the total $b$-decay contribution is encoded in the fit to $pp$ data).
-These are then decayed into $J/\psi$ using the decay momentum distributions measured in Ref.~\cite{BaBar:2002zxr}.
+{\it Non-Prompt $J/\psi$}.-- The final component of inclusive $J/\psi$ yields as measured by ALICE is the ``non-prompt" contribution from weak decays of $b$-hadrons.
+We also utilize transported $b$-quark spectra with subsequent resonance recombination into $B$-mesons as computed earlier~\cite{He:2014cla} (we do not resolve $\Lambda_b$ baryons, although the total $b$-decay contribution is encoded in the fit to $pp$ data).
+These are decayed into $J/\psi$'s using the momentum distributions measured in Ref.~\cite{BaBar:2002zxr}.
 The absolute differential yield of non-prompt $J/\psi$ is determined in analogy to prompt feeddown contributions, based on the $pp$ fit constructed in Fig.~\ref{pp_dsigmadpTdy} left.